OSHA Form 300A Submission Guidelines for 2025 - Worksite Medical

 • Create an account using the same email you used for step 1.

 • Confirm your email and complete the account creation.
-Two-factor authentication is the superhero here.
+Be ready for two-factor authentication.

 OSHA’s Rule Updates